Sdcrouse/recipe-rolodex/NOTES.md

 2. Prevent users from adding multiple ingredients with the same name, but ONLY if the amount, brand, and type/variety are blank; I'm iffy on whether to allow multiple ingredients with the same name, but different amounts.
 **End of bug to fix**

+**Note:** There are other stretch goals and ideas, starting at around line 104 or so; I should move them here.
 Use CSS to change the links into buttons and/or tabs.
 Add a red asterisk * next to required fields, and have a red message telling users about that.
 Allow users to delete their accounts.